'Vagina Bible' Tackles Health And Politics In A Guide To Female Physiology

 The Vagina Bible is coming out at a moment where women's reproductive health in the U.S. is a huge political issue.
 Yet this book is more clinical than political.
 What made you want to take this approach?

 I found myself debunking the same myth over and over again: "No, you shouldn't put yogurt in your vagina.
 No, you shouldn't put garlic in your vagina."
-I got really fixated on this idea that I wanted women to have a textbook, so they could divorce themselves from the cacophony that's online ...
+I got really fixated on this idea that I wanted women to have a textbook so they could divorce themselves from the cacophony that's online. ...
 When I went through medical school, Harrison's Principles of Internal Medicine was the internal medicine Bible.
-Williams Obstetrics was my 'obstetrics Bible.'
+Williams Obstetrics was my obstetrics Bible.
 That's how I referred to my resources that I went to over and over again.

 You talk about how women are conditioned to think their vaginas are abnormal, saying, "There's a lot of money in vaginal shame."
 You argue that it's related to marketing of procedures like vaginal rejuvenation, or expensive objects women are told to put in their vaginas, or cleansing gels and wipes they're encouraged to use.
 What's going on?